Plant Pathology

 Identifying genes conferring resistance to rust pathogens in corn

-Corn rust diseases are among the most significant diseases in corn.
-Despite their importance, much remains to be learned about rust disease resistance.
-In this REU site, students will inoculate corn with rust-causing pathogens and will use genetic markers to genotype those lines and associate genotypes with resistance or susceptible phenotypes.
-In parallel to investigating the genetic basis of resistance in corn, students will also contribute to gaining insight into rust pathogenesis by cloning fungal genes as translational fusions to the gene encoding the green fluorescent protein (GFP) to evaluate their subcellular localization in plants.
+Corn rust diseases, caused by the obligate biotrophic fungi Puccinia sorghi and Puccinia polysora are among the most significant diseases in corn and a critical area of study in plant pathology.
+In this REU site, students will inoculate corn progeny lines with P. polysora and will use genetic markers to genotype those lines and associate genotypes with resistance or susceptible phenotypes.
+In parallel to investigating the genetic basis of resistance in corn, students will also contribute to gaining insight into P. polysora pathogenesis by cloning fungal genes as translational fusions to the gene encoding the green fluorescent protein (GFP) to evaluate their subcellular localization in plants.

 Dr. Clemencia Rojas